COLORADO SEVERANCE AGREEMENT ATTORNEY

 My employer says that the severance agreement is non-negotiable, is that true?

-What rights am I giving up by signing severance agreements?
+What rights am I giving up by signing a severance agreement?

 Want to make sure you are getting the best deal?

 Contact us to set up a consultation and we’ll provide you with a personalized strategy for getting the best deal possible as well as our professional opinion about any employment claims.